kbravh/obsidian-tweet-to-markdown/README.md

 Tweet images will be automatically saved to the directory `tweet-assets/`.
 If you'd like to save the assets to a custom directory, type that directory in the **Image location** field.

-Nota bene: Unfortunately, there is currently not a way to save gifs or videos from tweets using the v2 API.
+Nota bene: Unfortunately, there is currently not a way to retrieve gifs or videos from tweets using the v2 API.

 <!-- CONTRIBUTING -->